Fact Sheet 1:

 Privacy Rights Clearinghouse

-Every day, we give away personal information about ourselves, often without even realizing it.
-In many instances, we cannot control how this information is used by others.
-However, many opportunities exist to protect your privacy and take control of your personal information.
+Maintaining your privacy can be a challenge.
+Rapid technological advances are constantly infringing upon our private information.
+Our personal data is collected by others, often without our knowledge or consent.
+In many instances, we cannot control how this information is collected or used by others.
+However, opportunities exist to protect your privacy and to take control of your personal information.
 You can begin by following the tips featured below.
-Educate yourself further by reading the information in our Fact Sheets highlighted in the "Learn more by reading" bullet of each section below.
+Educate yourself further by reading the information in our Fact Sheets, many of which are highlighted in the sections below.

-- Use your smartphone’s security lockout feature.
+- Use your device’s security lockout feature.
 Set it to automatically lock after a certain amount of time not in use.

 - Install security software that allows you to remotely lock your device and wipe the data if your phone is lost or stolen.